open-telemetry/opentelemetry-dotnet/docs/metrics/customizing-the-sdk/README.md

 `AddSource` method on `MeterProviderBuilder` can be used to add a `Meter` to the provider.
-The name of the `Meter` (case-insensitive) must be the argument to this method.
-Multiple `AddSource` can be called to add more than one meter.
-It also supports wild-card subscription model as well.
+The name of the `Meter` (case-insensitive) must be the argument to this method. `AddSource` can be called multiple times to add more than one meter.
+It also supports wild-card subscription model.

-It is not possible to add meters *after* the provider is built, by calling the `Build()` method on the `MeterProviderBuilder`.
+It is **not** possible to add meters *once* the provider is built by the `Build()` method on the `MeterProviderBuilder`.

 The snippet below shows how to add meters to the provider.